Skip to main content

 Preparations

-As explained in Manage Collections (SDKs), Zilliz Cloud automatically generates an index and loads it into memory when creating a collection if any of the following conditions are specified in the collection creation request:
+As explained in Create Collection, Zilliz Cloud automatically generates an index and loads it into memory when creating a collection if any of the following conditions are specified in the collection creation request:

 • The dimensionality of the vector field and the metric type, or